 Applying for Honors Programs

-Incoming freshmen and transfer students should consult the Chancellor’s Honors website for admissions information.
+Incoming freshmen and transfer students should consult Honors and Scholars Programs for admissions information.
 Returning students should consult college and department websites for the honors admissions and retention policies and procedures.
 If you are interested in the Baker Scholars program, you can apply during your freshman year or later.